envgp/aem_plot/README.md

 ### Step 2: Download the AEM Plot tutorials

-To access the notebooks, there are 2 options (in order of preference):
-1. Use git to clone this repository
+To access the notebooks, you need to use git to clone this repository
-2. You can run the notebooks online with binder through: TBA

 To clone this repository, open up a terminal and navigate to where you want this repository stored on your computer.